Polycystic ovary syndrome – PCOS

-High levels of AMH (anti-mullerian hormone)
+High levels of AMH (anti-Mullerian hormone)

 Causes of PCOS

 Contrary to popular belief, obesity does not cause PCOS.
 In fact, 20% of women with PCOS are not obese.
 Obesity can, however, increase the signs and symptoms of PCOS.
-The genetic contribution to PCOS remains uncertain. there are currently no recommended gentic screening tests for PCOS.
+The genetic contribution to PCOS remains uncertain. there are currently no recommended genetic screening tests for PCOS.
 Also, there are no specific environmental substance that has been found to cause PCOS.

 PCOS is not caused by eating a diet high in carbohydrates.
 Eating a low carbohydrate diet or a diet with a low glycemic index does not prevent or treat PCOS.

 Health risks associated with polycystic ovary syndrome (PCOS)